cstl-kaist/cs374-2024-spring/logistics.md

 **Self and peer assessment**: [Metacognition](https://en.wikipedia.org/wiki/Metacognition) is an extremely powerful way to learn, and self- and peer-assessment offer great opportunities for metacognition.
 You'll be asked to assess yourself, as well as your teammates after some project milestones.

-**Class attendance**: As you come to each class, course staff will hand out a unique code to be used for the day.
-You need to insert that code in your nanoquiz submission, which will verify that you came to class that day in person.

 **Studio attendance**: It's mandatory.
 Your TA mentor will keep track of your attendance and reflect it on your participation grade.

-**Nanoquiz and in-class activities**: You'll get to see your attendance and nanoquiz grades after class.
+**Nanoquiz and in-class activities**: You'll get to see your nanoquiz grades after class.
 5 lowest grades will be removed in your final grade.
 This covers all lateness and absence cases, so use them sparingly.
 If you have a special situation (e.g., medical, family) regarding your attendance, please talk to course staff.

 **Late policy**: No late submissions are allowed for the project.
 For individual assignments, you'll lose 10% for each late day.
 Submissions will be accepted until three days after the deadline.
 No submission automatically gets a 0.